Welcome to grow. The website for horticulture careers information.

 The Royal Botanic Gardens, Kew is a world famous scientific organisation, internationally respected for its outstanding living collection of plants and world-class herbarium as well as its scientific expertise in plant diversity, conservation and sustainable development in the UK and around the world.

 Kew’s educational programmes disseminate knowledge widely to research scientists and the public.
 RBG Kew have an active schools programme and are a major provider of educational programmes across the curriculum.
 We also offer post graduate opportunities in plant science and conservation.
-Horticulturists wishing to train at the gardens can choose between study for the Kew Diploma, our degree equivalent qualification, or practical training under the traineeship or apprenticeship route.
+Horticulturists wishing to train at the gardens can choose between study for the Kew Diploma, our degree equivalent qualification, or practical training under the apprenticeship route.

 The Royal Horticultural Society is one of the world’s leading horticultural organisations and the UK’s leading gardening charity.
 Our mission is to be the leading organisation demonstrating excellence in horticulture and promoting gardening.
 We exist to provide advice, knowledge, skills and services to all who possess an interest in gardening and horticulture.